penguin-statistics/recognizer/README.md

 emcmake python opencv/platforms/js/build_js.py --build_wasm opencv_build_wasm
 ```

-After that, if there're multiple OpenCV static libraries under `opencv_build_wasm/lib/` , that means everything goes right.
+After that, if there're multiple OpenCV static libraries under `opencv_build_wasm/lib/` , everything goes right.
 However, there's no `opencv_build_wasm/lib/libopencv_imgcodecs.lib` , which means `opencv2/imgcodecs` hasn't been built.
-Well, although the switches in `opencv/platforms/js/build_js.py` are turned on, the script doesn't build `opencv2/imgcodecs` by its own.
+Well, although the switches in `opencv/platforms/js/build_js.py` are turned on, the script doesn't build `opencv2/imgcodecs` on its own.
 To build it, run CMake in build mode manually:

 ```sh
 cmake --build opencv_build_wasm
 ```

 Now `opencv_build_wasm/lib/libopencv_imgcodecs.lib` should exist.
-The last thing to do is install what have been built in previous steps:
+The last thing to do is install what has been built in previous steps:

 ```sh
 cmake --install opencv_build_wasm --prefix opencv_install_wasm